samiralam/rules-compendium/docs/dmg/2-running-the-game/index.md

 >
 > **Random Approach:** Use tables to randomly determine encounters or obstacles in each hex the characters enter.
 >
-> Whichever approach you use, running a journey otherwise works the same as described in the rest of the “Travel” section.
+> Whichever approach you use, running a journey otherwise works the same as described in the rest of the "Travel" section.

 #### Weather

 During each stage of the characters’ journey, you can determine what the weather is like by rolling on the Weather table, adjusting for the terrain and season as appropriate.
 Roll 1d20 three times to determine the temperature, the wind, and the precipitation.

-Weather has no significant game effect most of the time, but see “[Environmental Effects](/sources/dnd/dmg-2024/dms-toolbox#EnvironmentalEffects)” in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox) for the effects of extreme weather.
+Weather has no significant game effect most of the time, but see "[Environmental Effects](/sources/dnd/dmg-2024/dms-toolbox#EnvironmentalEffects)" in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox) for the effects of extreme weather.
 Adding weather details to your descriptions of the characters’ journey can make it more memorable.

 ##### Weather